kailash-manasarovar/statement/docs/timeline/2022/december.md

 ## A seizure in Thailand

+- Online and in-person bullying by criminal gangs and teachers and staff at the conservatory of Dénia included taking my own words and experiences I wrote down in my [2015 police statement I sent via email to the Metropolitan Police](../early-years/2015.md#statement-to-the-metropolitan-police) and repeating them back to me in order to cause me enormous distress and psychological injury.
+- I did not know this was happening at this time.
+Indeed, it has only become clear to me in early 2025 after leaving Dénia and washing or throwing away most of my belongings which the criminals had doused in pesticides while I was away from my apartment, probably in mid-October 2024.
+- In any case, constant triggering and reminders of my experience of being sexually abused by a North London rape-gang when I was a child was the backdrop to my psychological and emotional state while I was on holiday in Thailand over Christmas 2022.
+-

 - Something I didn't think to include previously but I probably should is the fact that while on holiday in Thailand over Christmas, I have some kind of seizure and end up at the emergency ward of Bangkok Hospital in Samui where my records remain.